AdilWadhwania/Note-Taker/README.md

 # Note-Taker
-You can add the notes which are important
+You can add the notes that are important
 Technologies used
 1) Jsp
 2) Servlet